rkit/filemanager-yii2/README.md

 ### Save after upload

-For example this could be a need for wysiwyg editor, when you need to immediately save the file after upload and assign the owner.
+For example, this could be a need for wysiwyg editor
+when you need to immediately save the file after upload and assign the owner.

 ```php